jdvr1994/MPU9250PhotonLibrary/README.md

 ## Usage

 Set up the hardware:
-- A MPU9250 device with I2C Procol
+- A MPU9250 device with I2C Protocol

 Flash the [mpu9250 example](examples/mpu9250Example.cpp).